AIG-ist-tugraz/WipeOutR/docs/wipeoutr_fm.md

 java -jar wipeoutr_fm.jar [-cfg <path-to-configuration-file>]
 ```

-If the parameter `-cfg` isn't specified, the program will find the default configuration file in `./conf/wipeoutr_fm.cfg`.
+If the parameter `-cfg` has not been specified, the program will find the default configuration file in `./conf/wipeoutr_fm.cfg`.

 ### Configuration file